kellinwood/moodle-ltijs-tool-demo/README.md

 * Click on the 'Plugins' tab
 * Under 'Activity Modules', click on 'Manage Tools'
 * Click 'Configure a tool manually'
-* Enter 'Class Summary' for the tool name
+* Enter 'Tool 1' for the tool name
 * Enter 'http://lti-tool1:3000' for the tool URL
 * Change the LTI version to 'LTI 1.3'
-* Change the 'Public Key Type' to 'RSA key'
+* Set the 'Public Key Type' to 'Keyset URL', if its not set that way already
-* Leave the 'Public Key' field blank for now
+* Enter 'http://lti-tool1:3000/keys' in the 'Public keyset' field
 * Enter 'http://lti-tool1:3000/login' in the 'Initiate Login URL' field
 * Enter 'http://lti-tool1:3000' in the 'Redirection URI(s)' field
 * Confirm or change 'Tool configuration usage' to 'Show as preconfigured tool...'